Volgaa/semantic-versioning-server/README.md

 4.0.2.b001 -> 5.0.0.b000

 ## Using Django-Admin
-Get shell access to the container uses the django_web image

-    9baeb78a5e7d        django_web          "python3 manage.py r…"   3 hours ago         Up 2 hours          0.0.0.0:8000->8000/tcp   django_web_1

-    docker exec -it 9baeb78a5e7d /bin/bash

-and run the command below

-    python3 manage.py createsuperuser

-with the credentials you've set login the admin page from the link

     http://hostname:8000/admin
-from there you can create new projects and change the current versions
+from here you can create new projects and change the current versions
+Username: admin
+Password: admin